-A collection of course syllabi from Global Ethics Fellows and teachers and professors around the world.
-These are great for teaching about international affairs, global history, economics and philosophy.
+Carnegie Council presents a collection of course syllabi from its Global Ethics Fellows and Fellows around the world.
+These are great for teaching about international affairs, global history, economics, and philosophy.

 Democracy, Globalization, and Human Rights | 03/27/2014This seminar examines the theories of rights that provide for a cosmopolitan framework but have room for local variations consistent with alternative versions of democratic decision-making.

 Ethics, Law, and Armed Conflict | 03/05/2014This course examines legal and moral doctrines related to international armed conflict, including the right of states to resort to force and the rules governing the conduct of hostilities.

 Global Civics | 03/03/2014This online course features video lectures by international thought leaders discussing global issues such as public health, inequality, trade, and the responsibility to protect.
 Students may take the course for credit or audit it.
 Both options are free.

 Global Ethics | 02/24/2014This course explores the complexities of international relations along two fronts: the emergence of global ethical questions, and the globalization of ethics itself.

 Global Governance | 03/05/2014The aim of this course is to provide students with a comprehensive overview of theoretical and practical challenges involved in the complex subject of global governance.